killswitch123-vish/Identity-verification-assurance-/01-Process-Overview/process-overview.md

+# Identity Verification Process – Process Overview

-What is the process?
+## 📌 What Is the Process?

-Identity verification is the process of confirming that the person we are speaking to is the correct and authorised customer before we provide any information or make any changes.
-We do this by asking a set of verification questions and checking that the details match
+Identity verification is the process of confirming that the person we are speaking to is the correct and authorised customer before any information is shared or changes are made.

-Why does it exist?

-It exists to protect customer information, prevent unauthorized access, and meet compliance and privacy requirements.
-It helps maintain confidentiality and ensures the business follows proper controls

-What could go wrong if identity verification fails?

-If identity verification isn’t done properly, an unauthorized person could access someone else’s information.
-This can lead to privacy breaches, fraud, financial loss, and damage to the company’s reputation
+This is done by asking mandatory verification questions and checking the details against system records.

+---

+## 📌 Why Does It Exist?

+Identity verification exists to:

+- Protect customer information
+- Prevent unauthorised access
+- Maintain compliance with privacy and regulatory requirements
+- Ensure confidentiality and proper control execution

+---

+## 📌 What Could Go Wrong If Verification Fails?

+If identity verification is not performed correctly:

+- An unauthorised individual may access customer information
+- Financial fraud may occur
+- Customer data may be misused
+- Operational and regulatory breaches may occur
+- The organisation's reputation may be damaged

+Identity verification is a critical control.
+Failures create direct privacy, fraud, and reputational risks.